-As at 31 March 2023, the Group had a total capital adequacy ratio of 16.21 per cent., a Tier 1 capital adequacy ratio of 15.09 per cent. and a Tier 2 capital adequacy ratio of 1.12 per cent., calculated in each case in accordance with UAE Central Bank guidelines.
+As at 30 June 2023, the Group had a total capital adequacy ratio of 16.6 per cent., a Tier 1 capital adequacy ratio of 15.5 per cent. and a Tier 2 capital adequacy ratio of 1.1 per cent., calculated in each case in accordance with UAE Central Bank guidelines.

-As part of the gradual introduction of Basel III in the UAE, and pursuant to the "Regulations re Capital Adequacy" published by the UAE Central Bank in the UAE official gazette (the "Official Gazette") issue 612, which were effective from 1 February 2017, (the "February 2017 Regulations") and the accompanying standards entitled "Standards for Capital Adequacy of Banks in the UAE" which were published by the UAE Central Bank on 12 November 2020 by virtue of Notice No. CBUAE/BSD/N/2020/4980, the Bank is required by the UAE Central Bank to maintain a minimum total capital adequacy ratio of 14.5 per cent.
-Included within this UAE Central Bank prescribed minimum total capital adequacy ratio, the Bank, as a domestically systemic important bank ("D-SIB"), is required, effective from 1 January 2019 to maintain a D-SIB buffer of 1.50 per cent of Common Equity Tier 1.
+As part of the gradual introduction of Basel III in the UAE, and pursuant to the "Regulations re Capital Adequacy" published by the UAE Central Bank in the UAE official gazette (the Official Gazette) issue 612, which were effective from 1 February 2017, (the February 2017 Regulations) and the accompanying standards entitled "Standards for Capital Adequacy of Banks in the UAE" which were published by the UAE Central Bank on 12 November 2020 by virtue of Notice No. CBUAE/BSD/N/2020/4980, FAB is required by the UAE Central Bank to maintain a minimum total capital adequacy ratio of 14.5 per cent.
+Included within this UAE Central Bank prescribed minimum total capital adequacy ratio, FAB, as a domestically systemic important bank (D-SIB), is required, effective from 1 January 2019 to maintain a D-SIB buffer of 1.50 per cent of Common Equity Tier 1.
 A capital conservation buffer of 2.5 per cent. of Common Equity Tier 1 is also included within this minimum total capital adequacy ratio of 14.5 per cent.
-In addition to this minimum capital adequacy ratio, a counter-cyclical buffer is applicable to the Bank, which is determined on the basis of the geographical distribution of assets and the counter-cyclical capital buffer applicable in such jurisdictions.
+In addition to this minimum capital adequacy ratio, a counter-cyclical buffer is applicable to FAB, which is determined on the basis of the geographical distribution of assets and the counter-cyclical capital buffer applicable in such jurisdictions.